mendel5/ecc-ram/README.md

 - 2 Unknown:
 - 3 None: The currently installed RAM modules do not support ECC.
 - 4 Parity:
-- 5 Single-bit ECC: Single bit errors are detected and corrected, but multi-bit errors are not detected and not corrected (to verify!)
+- 5 Single-bit ECC: Single bit errors are detected and corrected, but multi-bit errors are not detected and not corrected. (to verify!)
-- 6 Multi-bit ECC: Single bit errors are detected and corrected, multi-bit errors are detected but not corrected (to verify!)
+- 6 Multi-bit ECC: Single bit errors are detected and corrected, however multi-bit errors are detected but not corrected. (to verify!)
 - 7 CRC: CRC stands for Cyclic redundancy check

 ## Todo